-- The practice had clear systems to manage risk so that safety incidents were less likely to happen.
-When incidents did happen, the practice learned from them and improved their processes. - There was a strong focus on continuous learning and improvement at all levels of the organisation. - Safety systems were comprehensive and actions were taken to prevent incidents and risks to patients.
-We noted that portable acceptance testing and fire risk assessments required updating and some recruitment information was not present. - The practice routinely reviewed the effectiveness and appropriateness of the care it provided.
-It ensured care and treatment was delivered according to evidencebased guidelines, however we noted some patient notes had not been fully coded.
+•The practice had clear systems to manage risk so that safety incidents were less likely to happen.
+When incidents did happen, the practice learned from them and improved their processes.

+•There was a strong focus on continuous learning and improvement at all levels of the organisation.

+•Safety systems were comprehensive and actions were taken to prevent incidents and risks to patients.
+We noted that some recruitment information was not present. •The practice routinely reviewed the effectiveness and appropriateness of the care it provided.
+It ensured care and treatment was delivered according to evidence- based guidelines.

-- Clinicians had access to appropriate information to deliver safe care and treatment. - Staff involved and treated patients with compassion, kindness, dignity and respect. - Patients found the appointment system easy to use and reported they were able to access care when they needed it.
-Patient feedback on the care and treatment delivered by all staff was overwhelmingly positive. - There was a strong focus on continuous learning and improvement at all levels of the organisation
+•Clinicians had access to appropriate information to deliver safe care and treatment.

+•Staff involved and treated patients with compassion, kindness, dignity and respect.

+•Patients found the appointment system easy to use and reported they were able to access care when they needed it.
+Patient feedback on the care and treatment delivered by all staff was overwhelmingly positive.

+•There was a strong focus on continuous learning and improvement at all levels of the organisation.